Answering Your Questions about Architectural Design

 Will I be charged for revisions during the design process?

 During the first two phases of the design process, Jim will discuss your needs in detail and present options while collaborating with you to determine the best design for your family.
 Once you approve the design for your custom home or renovation and technical drawings are underway, a minor revision will be fine, but multiple or major revisions will come with additional charges.
 That is why we include a Change Contingency fund in our proposals.
 The amount charged will be determined by the nature of the revision.
-Sometimes what seems like a fairly small revision means hours of work to modify the CAD drawings.
+Sometimes what seems like a fairly small change means hours of work to modify the drawings.

 It is rare that a design exceeds two rounds of revisions because our design process begins with an essential step called a Program Brief.
 It documents all of the key elements of your project including: design objectives, space requirements, budget estimates, site and zoning analyses, site survey and soil/geotechnical report (if required).
 A Program Brief will not only reduce headaches and smooth the process considerably, but will also reduce your overall budget when compared to skipping this step and jumping into drawings and construction before your needs, wants and budget are fully understood.
 However, if the revisions become excessive, then we will re-group and re-evaluate your Program Brief and discuss how to move forward in the design process.

 How do I finance a new custom home or cottage?

 Our article “Financing a New Custom Home, Cottage or Major Renovation” addresses this question.